pavan-shadow2019/YouTube-Spam-Detector/README.md

 # YouTube-Spam-Detector
-Disclaimer:- The model use in the application is of 2017 of famous english singers https://archive.ics.uci.edu/dataset/380/youtube+spam+collection.
+Disclaimer:- The model is created using dataset  of 2017 of famous english singers https://archive.ics.uci.edu/dataset/380/youtube+spam+collection.
 To make to application work more efficiently latest dataset is recommended to used in training of model.

 Requirements to use the tool:
 - Account in Google Console for YouTube API.